AFLucas-UOM/AFLucas-UOM/README.md

 - 🎶 **Playing the piano, hoping my neighbours don’t mind**
 - 💸 **Convincing myself that **"just one more"** vinyl won’t hurt my wallet**

-Basically, if I’m not coding, I’m either making noise, spending money, eating (or sleeping 😴).
+Basically, if I’m not coding, I’m either making noise, spending money (or sleeping 😴).